 I had told myself at the beginning of the move that this “adventure” would contribute to my Hero’s Journey program as I overcame obstacles and leaped tall buildings with a single bound.
 But this is not what has happened, and I have been feeling lost and a bit hopeless.

 And then I remembered two of the more important lessons I’ve learned in my lifetime.
 One was learning to meditate and be aware of my thoughts, to know that they are just thoughts, to know that my mind is like a flea and thoughts can change in an instant.
 And the other was to ignore that silly “What would you do if you couldn’t fail?” question, the one that creates the impression that failure is to be avoided when actually that is how we learn.

 Now I see that my experiences while struggling to become a meditator (as I wrote about in Choosing To Be), and my deep understanding of The Hero’s Journey, which taught me that all heroes are afraid, and all heroes fail — these experiences are exactly what I need to bring into the Hero's Journey program.

 We are living in Dante’s Inferno today, and it often feels like the ground is being taken from beneath our feet.
 This is why it is of paramount importance that we learn to watch our thoughts and not let them run away with us.

 Now is the time when we need to take comfort in the 4000-year-old Hero’s Journey, the Journey that teaches us over and over again that all heroes feel lost, that they are afraid, that they stumble and fail, and that ultimately they are transformed by the journey.

 Note: I wrote this post last year before Greg died.
-I've now created a new website as I am finally getting ready to launch my Awakening Your Hero's Journey Program, and I've decided to bring a few of my earlier posts to this new website.
-This particular post helps me every time I read it . . .
+I'm finally back at work and have now created a new website and am getting ready to launch my Awakening Your Hero's Journey Course, so I decided to bring a few of my earlier posts to this new website.
+This particular post helps me every time I read it.